City Unscripted

 The silver pavilion reveals its most intimate beauty in early morning hours, when fall colors catch first light and the famous sand garden looks like rippled silk, especially as the sun rises, casting long shadows across the raked patterns.

 The temple's fall colors unfold in layers.
-First, outer gardens where crimson-leaved branches create a canopy of gold and crimson.
+First, there are the outer gardens, where crimson-leaved branches create a canopy of gold and crimson.
 Then comes the upper path view, where fall foliage flows down from surrounding hills like a colorful river.

 The sand garden transforms dramatically in the fall season.
 Raked patterns echo how colorful autumn leaves drift across temple courtyards, and carefully placed stones take on new meaning when framed by seasonal colors.